 An interesting property of kanban systems is that they don’t require as much change to the organization as a full-fledged scaled agile framework such as SAFe.
 If considered on their own, creating a set of kanban systems for the marketing organization can be a good way to get the people in the organization to start to think in a Lean/Agile way, look at their flow, start to improve it, and over time adopt other lean/agile practices such as the essential elements of SAFe.
 I’ve seen this happen in a healthy way in several enterprise-scale organizations.
 It can be the right approach if people are hesitant to drive revolutionary change in the organization.

 It fits into a higher-level topic of how to drive sustainable change in an organization.
-One of the key approaches I’ve been using in the last couple of years is Invitations/Pull-based change management.
+One of the key approaches I’ve been using in the last couple of years is Invitation/Pull-based change management.
 I also wrote a SAFe guidance article about invitation-based SAFe implementations.
-In essence the point is that if you want sustainable change you need to let people in the organization pull it and make it their own.
+In essence, the point is that if you want sustainable change you need to let people in the organization pull it and make it their own.
 You need to look at the organization as a market where you need to “market/sell” your change ideas rather than force them.
 Having to market your change ideas is of course harder and slower than mandates.
-But it is typically much stickier and successful in the long run.
+But it is typically much stickier and more successful in the long run.

 In this article I talked about Kanban/Flow/Prioritization – keys to successful agility whether as part of SAFe or standalone, as well as the evolutionary/pull-based change management philosophies that Kanban inspired in the Lean/Agile world.
 Every marketer looking to apply agile at scale should be aware of both the importance of kanban systems as well as these change methods and figure out when to apply them.